abhishek-pes/DA-Project-Amazon-product-listing/test/README.md

 # Test code without EDA
-**The following notebook , is a test playground for trying the different classifier models, the dataset it uses is a semi-cleaned dataset.**
+**The following notebook , is a test playground for trying the different classifier models, the dataset it uses the cleaned dataset.**

 To reproduce the results of the notebook you can open the following Jupyter Notebook in colab.